 - At this point of competition, you will likely need to work with others to be successful.

 Remember cryptocurrency is a massive topic and what I have covered is only scratching the surface.
-The intent here is to expose you to Bitcoin and show you different The possibility that something bad will happen. levels at which you can participate.
+The intent here is to expose you to Bitcoin and show you different risk levels at which you can participate.
 By now you should have a firm understanding of what it is and how you can invest.
 Here are some walkaways from today:

 - Bitcoin is decentralized, digital currency.

 - The simplest way to invest is to buy it on an Exchange and hold it in a wallet.

 - There are more elaborate schemes to profit like trading and mining.

 - There are pros and cons to mining and trading.
 Either could lose money or make massive profits.